Battle of Rakkestad: Battle

-Vegesack and his troops struck camp at 6 August and marched towards the Norwegians with about 3,000 men and 4 guns.
+Vegesack and his troops struck camp at 6 August and marched towards the Norwegians with between 2,000 and 3,000 men with 4 guns.
 After some reconnaissance, the Swedish commander decided to force his way over the river, on the Norwegian right flank.
 A bridge was quickly established under the cover of 2 six-pounder guns — the Norwegians could only answer with 2 one-pounder guns of their own — and some Swedish Jägers, mainly from the Värmland Jäger Regiment, who exchanged fire with the Norwegian center across the river.
 Once the bridge was completed, one battalion each from the Värmland Jägers and Skaraborg infantry Regiment, led by Vegesack, quickly crossed and launched an all-out bayonet attack on the Norwegian right flank, who were forced back.
 This action relieved the pressure on the center, where the 2nd battalion of the Värmland Jägers and Kalmar Regiment could now cross on another temporary bridge and join the fight, which forced the Norwegians to abandon their positions and flee.
 Some Norwegian reinforcements under P. H. Butenschøn arrived and, with the cover of a forest, managed to temporarily halt the Swedish onslaught; they were soon, however, quickly thrown back by the Swedish Jägers, and so the battle was decided in favor of the Swedes, as more troops crossed the river and pursued the fleeing Norwegians.